annarider/dedupe-poc-customerb2c/README.md

 # dedupe-poc-customerb2c
-Dedupe POC project using Semarchy xDM Customer B2C tutorial data
+This project uses Dedupe to complete a POC project to test the Dedupe library for adding ML-based matching, entity resolution, and record linkage using Semarchy xDM's Customer B2C tutorial data.